Toronto Public Library Service Update: COVID-19 Impacts

 Can I place new holds on items?

-I borrowed a Museum + Arts Pass (MAP) and it is still valid until the end of April.
+I borrowed a Museum + Arts Pass (MAP) before the Library's closure.
 Will there be an extension?

 How does the Library's closure affect my room booking?